andrew/ultimate-awesome/README.md

 - [Awesome-3D-AIGC](https://github.com/mdyao/Awesome-3D-AIGC) - A curated list of papers and open-source resources focused on 3D AIGC.
 - [Awesome-3D-LiDAR-Datasets](https://github.com/minwoo0611/Awesome-3D-LiDAR-Datasets) - This reposiotry is the collection for public 3D LiDAR datasets.
 - [awesome-naive](https://github.com/naive-ui/awesome-naive) - A curated list of awesome things related to Naive UI.
-- [awesome-fsrs](https://github.com/open-spaced-repetition/awesome-fsrs) - A curated list of awesome FSRS implementations, papers and resources.
+- [awesome-citygml](https://github.com/OloOcki/awesome-citygml) - The ultimate list of open data semantic 3D city models.
 - [awesome-post-quantum](https://github.com/veorq/awesome-post-quantum) - A curated list of resources about post-quantum cryptography.
 - [awesome-lemmy](https://github.com/dbeley/awesome-lemmy) - A community driven list of useful apps, tools and websites for the Lemmy federated social network.
 - [awesome-pretrained-stylegan](https://github.com/justinpinkney/awesome-pretrained-stylegan) - A collection of pre-trained StyleGAN models to download.